Chinese tycoon admits New York Times bid faces obstacles

-NEW YORK Chinese recycling tycoon Chen Guangbiao dialled back his ambitious plans to buy The New York Times Co (NYT.N) just over a week after making his intentions public.
+NEW YORK Jan 7 Chinese recycling tycoon Chen Guangbiao dialed back his ambitious plans to buy The New York Times Co just over a week after making his intentions public.

 "The level of difficulty is great," he said through a translator on Tuesday.